 NCFR’s Future of Family Science Taskforce was assembled in order to develop goals and strategies crucial to the further advancement of Family Science.
 One goal identified by the taskforce was the initiation of professional and leadership development opportunities within NCFR, giving rise to the Academic Administration and Leadership (AAL) Focus Group.
 AAL members determined that a preconference workshop on leadership development should be piloted as part of the 2017 NCFR Annual Conference, and a planning group within AAL selected a strength-based framework in support of this effort.

 Open to all current Family Science leaders, this preconference workshop was designed to create opportunities for participants to learn about their personal leadership strengths, as well as how those abilities interact with the strengths of fellow faculty and staff members.
 Participants discussed how those strengths can be used to tackle problems faced by academic administrators such as managing difficult conversations and working effectively with deans and other upper level administrators.

 Time: 9 a.m.-5:15 p.m., with coffee beginning at 8:30 a.m.

 Intended audience: Current Family Science leaders; NCFR members only

 Limited space available: Registration is capped at 40 professionals.

 Minimum registration required: 25 participants

-You can include registration to this preconference in addition to your full NCFR conference registration, or register for and attend only this preconference.
+Participants could include registration to this preconference in addition to their full NCFR conference registration, or register for and attend only this preconference.

 - Preconference registration